What is Cash for College?

 How do you calculate the Improvement Rate?

-The Improvement Rate is calculated using a percent change formula in order to calculate the percent to which something gains or loses value over time.
+The Improvement Rate is calculated using a percent change formula to determine the percent that FAFSA completion has increased or decreased over one year.
 We therefore use the following formula:

 Current Year Completion Percentage – Previous Year Completion Percentage

 ______________________________________________________ x 100

 Why is my Completion Percentage and/or Improvement Rate showing as N/A?

 For schools with less than five FAFSAs completed, we are unable to calculate the Completion Percentage or Improvement Rate because the U.S. Department of Education does not provide a precise number.
 As soon as a school has 5 or more submitted applications reported, the dashboard will do the calculations.

 Why is my Improvement Rate a negative number?